Codecademy/docs/content/python/concepts/statsmodels/statsmodels.md

 ## Usage

-To use the `statsmodels` library in your Python code, you need to import the necessary modules and classes.
+To use the `statsmodels` library in Python code, import the necessary modules and classes.

 ## Examples